rstofi/arcane_suite/Documentation/README.rst

 Arbitrary Radio astronomiCAl pipeliNE suite (arcane_suite)
 ==========================================================

-``arcane_suite`` is a collection of *arbitrary* analitycs and utility command-line tools & libararies and pre-defined pieplines built in `Snakemake <https://snakemake.github.io/>`_.
+``arcane_suite`` is a collection of *arbitrary* analytic and utility command-line tools & libraries and pre-defined pipelines built in ``Snakemake``.
+For a quick overview of the library's structure, and a brief description of the architecture and development ideas, see the `design & philosophy <https://github.com/rstofi/arcane_suite/blob/main/Documentation/Design_and_Philosophy.rst>`_ page.

+The main ``arcane_suite`` components are:

+* `Pipelines`_
+* `Tools`_
+* `Modules`_

 Pipelines
 ---------

+..
-Each pipeline included in `arcane_suite` is designed to perform a well-defined simple task, and so *only* allowing for *limited* parametrization.
-Nonetheless, each pipeline comes with its own script that can initialise the building of the pipeline based on a configuration file.
+    Each pipeline included in ``arcane_suite`` is designed to perform a well-defined simple task, and so *only* allowing for *limited* parameterization.
+Nonetheless, each pipeline comes with its own script that can initialize the building of the pipeline based on a configuration file.
 So building and running these pipelines should be done with minimal effort.

 TO DO: add a short description to where the pipeline-specific code is stored

-TO DO: add a list starting with the otfms pipeline and initialise its documantation
+TO DO: add a list starting with the otfms pipeline and initialize its documentation

 Tools
 -----